 Polished concrete floors (with parquetry timber in the dining area), pristine white walls to showcase the art and an unusual treatment in the kitchen including a hand-painted glass splashback of a mountainous scene in Sicily, adds to the artistry of this home.
 And while the finishes and fixtures are bespoke, so is the way rooms, such as the bathroom, are connected to the outdoors with a large glass pivotal door (left open on warmer days).
 As with the art displayed, colour punctuates the interior such as lime studded rubber floors.

-The North Fitzroy house is an example of Steffen Welsh’s work where a design starts with the client’s, responds to their needs and results in something that is not only bespoke, but also enduring.
+The North Fitzroy house is an example of Steffen Welsch’s work where a design starts with the client’s, responds to their needs and results in something that is not only bespoke, but also enduring.

 Text by Stephen Crafti